dzangolab/vue-locale-switcher/README.md

 ### `locale-switcher:localeChanged`

 Fired after a new locale has been set.
 The event includes the new locale value.

-## Support for vue-i18n

-This component has built-in support for vue-i18n.
-When the locale is changed via the LocaleSwitcher component, the vue-i18n locale will be changed automatically.

-This only applies if the `mode` property is set to `spa`.

 ### import locale-switcher scss files via custom SCSS file:
 instead of importing the css file in component or main.js, you can also import scss file into app scss file.